lamberta/devkit-doc/api/ui/widget/listview.md

 1. `options {object}`

 ~~~
-var cellView = new CellView();
+var cellview = new CellView();
 ~~~

-### Handler: cellView.setData (data)
+### Handler: cellview.setData (data)
 1. `data {object}` ---Data representing the cell item to set.

 When a list item scrolls into the list's visible area, the cell instance must be updated with the item's data so that it displays the correct information.
 The `setData` function is the mechanism by which this happens.
 Moreover, if the list items are selectable, it's important to also update the cell state based on its selected state.
 The `isSelected` function is the appropriated way to check selected state.

 ~~~
 this.setData = function (data) {